RDycore/RDycore/docs/developer/ceed.md

 # RDycore SWE physics with CEED

-Here we describe the RDycore's implemetation of 2D shallow water equation (SWE) that uses [libCEED](https://github.com/CEED/libCEED).
+Here we describe the RDycore's implementation of the 2D shallow water equations (SWE) that uses [libCEED](https://github.com/CEED/libCEED).
 The combination of PETSc and libCEED provides RDDycore algorithimic and hardware protability.

 - RDycore uses PETSc's `TS` solvers that provide support for multiple time-integrators such as forward euler, RK4, etc., which can be selected at run time (e.g. `--ts_type euler`, `--ts_type rk4`, etc).
 - Using libCEED allows RDycore to compute the [RHSFunction](https://petsc.org/main/manualpages/TS/TSSetRHSFunction/) for PETSc's explicit `TS` methods on CPU or GPU, which can also be selected at runtime via